Pekin, Illinois: Media

 The city is served by a daily newspaper, the Pekin Daily Times.
 In 1873, Joseph B. Irwin and Col. W.T.
 Dowdall founded the Pekin Times.
-They had a large task before them to revitalize the newspaper: “When the first issue of the Times appeared [in 1873] there was no subscription list, as the paper had changed hands so often that its reputation was well nigh gone and the outlook was extremely discouraging.
-But by much hard work, natural ability and perseverance, our subject soon placed the paper on a solid basis, and as a newsy and literary production it ranked among the leading weeklies of the northwest”.
+They had a large task before them to revitalize the newspaper: "When the first issue of the Times appeared [in 1873] there was no subscription list, as the paper had changed hands so often that its reputation was well nigh gone and the outlook was extremely discouraging.
+But by much hard work, natural ability and perseverance, our subject soon placed the paper on a solid basis, and as a newsy and literary production it ranked among the leading weeklies of the northwest".
 The Pekin Times remained a weekly publication until January 3, 1881, when Irwin turned the paper into a five-column daily.
 It has remained a Monday-Saturday publication ever since.

 From September 1923 to June 1925, the paper was owned by Oscar W. Friedrich, a Ku Klux Klan Grand Titan.
-For several years, headlines were about the Klan’s meetings, policies, and plans.
-By the mid 1920s, the Klan’s power had declined and the paper was sold to F.F.
+For several years, headlines were about the Klan's meetings, policies, and plans.
+By the mid-1920s, the Klan's power had declined and the paper was sold to F.F.
 McNaughton.

 Infrastructure

+CityLink provides bus service on Routes 17, 18 and 23 connecting Pekin to downtown Peoria and other destinations.